neurobagel/documentation/docs/infrastructure.md

 ## Test the new deployment

-You can run a test query against the API via a `curl` request in your terminal:
+You can run a test query against the Neurobagel API via a `curl` request in your terminal:

 ```bash
 curl -X 'GET' \